-Systems, Diagnostics, Service, & Repair

-(CHS, CWHS)

-Pathway Course Description Auto 2 Grades: 10-12 Course # 30088.CTE Prerequisite: Basic Auto 1 with grade of "C" or higher Course Sequence: Concentrator Studies include the principles of engines, chassis, electrical systems, brake, and suspension systems.
-Auto 3 Grades: 10-12 Course # 30089.CTE Prerequisite: Auto 2 with grade of "C" or higher Course Sequence: Concentrator This is a year-long course covering two related areas of the automobile electrical systems and engine performance.
-One part of the course deals with electrical needs of the automobile and related components.
-It involves detailed study of electrical fundamentals: starting, charging, ignition, lighting and auxiliary systems.
-Engine performance deals with the principles of engine compression, ignition, and carburetion.
-Students will learn to work with electrical test equipment commonly used in the industry.
-Basic Auto Grades: 9-12 Course # 30087.CTE Prerequisite: None Course Sequence: Introductory This course provides students with the information and activities which will stimulate understanding of the automobile and the automotive industry.
+Systems, Di iagnostics, Service, & Repair (CHS, CWHS) Pathway Course Description Basic Auto ourse # 30087.CTE Prerequisite: None Course Sequence: Introductory This course provides students with the information and activities which will stimulate understanding of the automobile and the automotive industry.
 It covers information regarding components of the automobile and how they work together, as well as general principles, and basic service.
-ROP Engine Technology DE: Auto Tech 9 (Fresno City Grades: 11-12 Course # R3010 Prerequisite: Basic Auto or Auto 2 recommended Course Sequence: Capstone College) CHS only Students gain practical, hands-on experience in diagnosing, trouble-shooting, and servicing procedures in the automotive field with particular emphasis on engine service and repair.
-The course also covers the shop practice of maintenance and repair in the following areas: drive trains, axles, suspension, steering, brakes, and air conditioning.
-Students develop their skills through classroom instruction and a series of assigned projects.
-ROP Auto Systems Technology Grades: 11-12 Course Sequence: Capstone Course # R3002 DE: Auto Tech 9 (Fresno City College) CHS only This Auto systems course is intended to give the student practical hands-on experience in diagnosing, troubleshooting and service procedures in the automotive field.
+Auto 2 Grades: 10-12 Co ourse # 30088.CTE Prerequisite: Basic Auto 1 with grade of "C" or higher Course Sequence: Concentrator Studies include the principles of engines, chassis, electrical systems, brake, and suspension n systems.
+Auto 3 Grades: 10-12 Co ourse # 30089.CTE Prerequisite: Auto 2 with grade of "C" or higher Course Sequence: Concentrator This is a yearlong course covering two related areas of the automobile electrical systems performance.
+One part of the course deals with electrical needs of the automobile and re involves detailed study of electrical fundamentals: starting, charging, ignition, lighting, ar Engine performance deals with the principles of engine compression, ignition, and carbur learn to work with electrical test equipment commonly used in the industry. late components.
+It nd auxiliary systems.
+ROP Auto Systems Grades: 11-12 C ourse #R3002 Technology Prerequisite: Auto 3 with grade of "C" or higher recommended DE: Auto Tech 9 Course Sequence: Capstone (Fresno City College) CHS only This Auto Systems course provides students practical hands-on experience in diagnosing, troubleshooting and service procedures in the automotive field.
 The course also covers shop practice of maintenance and repair in the automotive specialty areas.
 Along with classroom work, this class will consist of a series of projects to be completed on automobiles.
-All repair jobs will be approved and assigned by the instructor: some students may choose to specialize in a certain area of interest.
+All repair jobs will be approved and assigned by the instructor with some students specializing in certain interest areas.
+ROP Engine Grades: 11-12 Course #R3010 Technology Prerequisite: Basic Auto or Auto 2 recommended Course Sequence: Capstone Students gain practical, hands-on experience in diagnosing, troubleshooting, and servicing particular emphasis on engine service and repair.
+The course also covers the shop practic and repair in the following areas: drive trains, axles, suspension, steering, brakes, and air Students develop their skills through classroom instruction and a series of assigned project ce of maintenance conditioning.
+ROP Diesel Grades: 11-12 Course # R3050 Engine Technology Prerequisite: Site requirements or instructor permission.
+DE: Auto Tech 9 (Fresno City Course Sequence: Capstone College) CHS only This course is designed to train students for employment opportunities available within the agricultural/industrial industry.
+The course emphasizes skills necessary in the field of diesemechanics where students learn how to perform major overhaul and tune-up of the diesemechanics. sel equipment

-CENTER FOR ADVANCED RESEARCH AND TECHNOLOGY (CART)
+CENTER FOR ADVANCED RESEARCH AND TECHNOLOGY